How a Misfit Built a Life That Fits His Family and Maybe Yours

 Becoming a Dad Changed Everything

 When my son was born, my priorities snapped into place.
-At the time I owned a lawn care business.
-It was honest work, but the days were long, and I did not want my son growing up with memories of me always being gone and wiped out when I got home.
+At the time, I owned a lawn care business.
+It was honest work, but the days were long, and I did not want my son growing up with memories of me always being gone and exhausted when I got home.

 Working hard, doing what needed to be done.